spell-music/csound-expression/tutorial/chapters/ProducingTheOutputTutorial.md

 We know how to play the sound live.
 We can use the function `dac` for it.
 Also we know how to use virtual midi-device.
 We can use `vdac` for it.
-But there are many more ways to render the Csound file.
+But there are many other ways to render the Csound file.
 Let's study them.
 The functions that we are going to look at live in the module [Csound.IO](http://hackage.haskell.org/package/csound-expression-3.3.2/docs/Csound-IO.html).